sangam2121/zenithzone-backend/posts/README.md

 ### Posts

 - `GET /`: Returns a list of all posts.
-Requires authentication.

 - `POST /`: Creates a new post.
 Requires authentication and the following parameters:
   - `title`: Title of the post.